Ly0n/awesome-robotic-tooling/README.md

 * [Simd](https://github.com/ermig1979/Simd) - C++ image processing and machine learning library with using of SIMD: SSE, SSE2, SSE3, SSSE3, SSE4.1, SSE4.2, AVX, AVX2, AVX-512, VMX(Altivec) and VSX(Power7), NEON for ARM.
 * [AliceVision](https://github.com/alicevision/AliceVision) - A Photogrammetric Computer Vision Framework which provides a 3D Reconstruction and Camera Tracking algorithms.
 * [satpy](https://github.com/pytroll/satpy) - A python library for reading and manipulating meteorological remote sensing data and writing it to various image and data file formats.
+* [eo-learn](https://github.com/sentinel-hub/eo-learn) - A collection of open source Python packages that have been developed to seamlessly access and process spatio-temporal image sequences acquired by any satellite fleet in a timely and automatic manner.

 ### Radar Processing